amirongit/notecode/algebra.md

 ### Introduction to rational expressions
 - a fraction whose numerator & denominator are polynomials, with the denominator not equal to zero
 #### Restricted values
-- any values for the variables in the given expression which make it's denominator equal to zero
+- any values for the variables in the given expression which make its denominator equal to zero
 - specification
-    1. the denominator of the given expression in it's original form is solved for zero
+    1. the denominator of the given expression in its original form is solved for zero
 #### Simplifying rational expressions
 1. numerator & denominator of the given expression is factored
 2. common factors are cancelled